Gaussian beams and caustic avoidance in gravitational optics: Preliminaries

 where $\theta$, $\sigma={\rm{Re}}\{\sigma\}+i{\rm{Im}}\{\sigma\}$ and $w$ represent the expansion, the shear and the twist of the bundle respectively.
 They are defined through,

-Note that the twist term, $w$, in eq.~(\ref{eq:twist}) is a zero due to the geometric optics approximation.
-Namely, $k_\mu=\mathcal{D}_\mu \mathcal{S}$ is a gradient field and a null bundle with its central ray represented by such a gradient field is twist--free.
+Note that the twist term, $w$, in (\ref{eq:twist}) is a zero due to the geometric optics approximation.
+Namely, $k_\mu=\mathcal{D}_\mu \mathcal{S}$ is a gradient field and a null bundle with its central ray represented by such a gradient field is twist-free.
 Therefore, $\boldsymbol{\Gamma}$ is a \textit{symmetric matrix}.

-In order to obtain the evolution equation of $\boldsymbol{\Gamma}$, one first takes the derivative of eq.~(\ref{eq:deform_matrix_defn}) along the null vector $\Vec{k}$.
+In order to obtain the evolution equation of $\boldsymbol{\Gamma}$, one first takes the derivative of (\ref{eq:deform_matrix_defn}) along the null vector $\Vec{k}$.
 Then, one gets

 Also, the screen basis components of the deviation equation, (\ref{eq:first_ord_dev}),can be written as,